Clavel-AI/IronShift-Assistant/README.md

   <a href="#what-is-ironshift">What is IronShift</a> •
   <a href="#key-features">Features</a> •
   <a href="#quick-start">Quick Start</a> •
-  <a href="#supported-clouds">Clouds</a> •
+  <a href="#supported-clouds--operations">Clouds</a> •
-  <a href="#support">Support</a>
+  <a href="#support-feedback--community">Support</a>
 </p>

 ---

-## What is IronShift?
+## **What is IronShift?**

-**IronShift** is your AI-powered cloud infrastructure copilot that lives right inside VS Code.
+**IronShift** is the AI-powered cloud infrastructure copilot that helps SREs and cloud developers manage, troubleshoot, and automate cloud resources—all within **Visual Studio Code**.
 Stop context-switching between your IDE, cloud consoles, and documentation.

-> Just ask IronShift what you need, and it will manage, troubleshoot, and automate your cloud infrastructure—with your approval.
+> Just ask IronShift what you need, and it will execute cloud operations, analyze infrastructure, and provide intelligent recommendations—with your approval.

+### **With IronShift, you get:**

+✅ **Natural Language Interface** — Ask questions in plain English, no CLI memorization needed
+✅ **Multi-Cloud Support** — Seamlessly manage Azure and AWS from a single interface
+✅ **Human-in-the-Loop Safety** — Every action reviewed before execution, you stay in control
+✅ **Multiple AI Models** — Choose from GPT-4.1, Claude, Gemini, Grok, or let Auto mode decide
+✅ **Real-Time Streaming** — Watch as IronShift analyzes and executes step-by-step
+✅ **Vision Support** — Attach screenshots for context-aware troubleshooting

+Designed for **SREs, DevOps engineers, and cloud developers**, IronShift helps you operate cloud infrastructure smarter, faster, and more securely. 🚀

 <p align="center">
   <img src="assets/Video%20Project%20(1).gif" alt="IronShift Demo" width="800">